gocciolafr/BD-Theme/README.md

 # BD-Theme
 Minimal and modern theme for Discord, after blur, animations and others

+## How to install
+In this section I learn you how to install this _beautiful_ Discord theme.
+### Minimum system requirements
+- Windows 7, Windows 8, Windows 10 and Windows 11
+- MacOS 10.11 and up (El Capitan)

 ## How to update
 > Updates are automatic